scarabdesign/EmailClientProof/README.md

 8. Paste the App password in for `pass`.
 9. Type in `smtp.gmail.com` for `host`.
 10. Make the port `587`.
+11. Restart and test the application.
+Note: Email will most certainly go to the Spam folder

 ## Using Postman